msinghal10/msinghal10.github.io/_pages/about.md

 Recent News
 ======

+<span style="color:blue">March 2023:</span> Our paper **SoK: Content Moderation in Social Media, from Guidelines to Enforcement, and Research to Practice** was cited in *AMICUS CURIAE BRIEF* submitted in The Supreme Cout case [Gonzalez v.
+Google LLC](https://www.supremecourt.gov/DocketPDF/21/21-1333/252575/20230119091316985_Amicus%20Brief%20Developers%20Alliance.pdf){:target="_blank"}.

 <span style="color:blue">February 2023:</span> My Research Lightning talk on Detecting Misinformation about Zoom’s Security and Privacy Threats recieved the Best Ph.D.
 Lightning Talk Runner-Up award at SCRF 2023.

 <span style="color:blue">February 2023:</span> Our poster on Content Moderation in Social Media, from Guidelines to Enforcement, and Research to Practice received the Best Project Presentation & Demo Runner-Up award at SCRF 2023.